The Ingredients of a Cookie

 (1) You can ask us to update your personal information by emailing precise details of your request to firstname.lastname@example.org.

 (2) You can ask us not to send you future marketing communications.
-To do this, simply email firstname.lastname@example.org.
-Type ‘No Marketing’ in the subject line and then the following in the main text:
+To do this, simply click this link and submit your details.

 We will then suppress your data from all direct marketing, although we will still keep it for processing your order and fulfilling customer service and after sale obligations.
 Alternatively, you can post your request to the address in (3) below.

 (3) You also have the right to request a copy of any personal information we hold about you.
-To do this, simply write to us at the following address, enclosing a cheque for £10 payable to DSG Retail Limited to cover our administration costs:
+To do this, simply write to us at the following address.
+Please enclose a cheque for £10 payable to DSG Retail Limited to cover our administration costs and proof of ID such as a copy of your driving licence or a recent utility bill:

 DSG Retail Limited